rjhunter77/RoomMateApp/README.md

 Roommate Financial Coordinator
 ============
-# A cool app for roommates to manage thier shared expences

 This App is made to both allow Roomates to create IOU's and make payments.
 Roommates will be able to view a total (and filterable) history of the payments/iou's and will see thier overall payments and debts owed to them in one of the views.